isabella232/media-analytics.en-1/help/sdk-implement/cookbook/sdk-vs-launch-qoe.md

 1. Use the media tracking APIs from a web page.

-    In this scenario, the MA Extension exports the media tracking APIs to a configured variable in the global window object:
+    In this scenario, the Media Analytics Extension exports the media tracking APIs to a configured variable in the global window object:

     ```
     window["CONFIGURED_VARIABLE_NAME"].MediaHeartbeat.getInstance
     ```

-1. Use the media tracking APIs from another extension.
+1. Use the media tracking APIs from another Launch extension.

     In this scenario, you use the media tracking APIs exposed by the `get-instance` and `media-heartbeat` Shared Modules.